 Unfortunately, the Zeiss Victory RF binoculars also lacks the ability to calculate for slope.
 But, it makes up for it with its laser rangefinding binocular design, LED display, and extremely accurate readings.
 However, you're looking at a ginormous price jump for the awesome bino rangefinder - we know, it's out of your budget, boo!

-The Leica CRF 1600-B rangefinder does have angle compensation and sports a very comparable price to the Victory PRF.
-It can even has ballistic tech and 400 yards more of ranging distance.
+The Leica CRF 2000-B rangefinder does have angle compensation and sports a very comparable price to the Victory PRF.
+It even has ballistic tech and 800 yards more of ranging distance.
 Sounds too good to be true, right?
-It’s a Leica – it’s legit.
-Check it out here.
+It's a Leica - it's legit.

 Zeiss is notorious for extremely accurate rangefinders with a tight beam divergence.
 Both these things are priceless when you're out in the field.
 Don't be afraid to splurge with Zeiss, it'll all pay off when you see the racks in your truck!

 - Bushnell Prime 1300 Rangefinder Review (Tried & Tested in the Field)

 - Vortex Fury HD 10x42 Laser Rangefinder Binocular Review - Long Range & High Quality Glass

 - Halo XL450-7 Laser Rangefinder Great For Bow Hunting

 - Nikon Arrow ID 3000 Bowhunting Laser Rangefinder (w/ Tru Target Tech)

 - Bushnell Elite 1 Mile ConX Smart Laser Rangefinder Review